wofsauge/IsaacDocs/docs/Level.md

 		* 2: Death Certificate dimension

 ???- warn "Warning"
     This function always returns a valid RoomDescriptor object, so error checking is recommended.
-The `GridIndex` property of an invalid RoomDescriptor object seems to always be -1.
-Note that this specific `GridIndex` is also used by the Devil/Angel Room, but those rooms will have a different `VisitedCount`.
+The `Data` property of an invalid RoomDescriptor object is `nil`.

 ___
 ### Get·Room·Count () {: aria-label='Functions' }